hirokiwa/ai-blog-generator/README.md

 ## AI Blog Generator
-A daily action to generate a blog by AI.<br>
+A daily action to generate a blog with AI.<br>
 Everything runs automatically.